 If you have a passion for not-for-profit, community-related work, why not enrol on this subject and gain credits towards your degree?

 This subject gives students the opportunity to broaden their academic experience by getting involved in community volunteering projects and work placements.
 Students must have completed 100 points in their degree to be eligible.
 This subject is available as an elective to second and third year Bachelor of Arts students.
 It is also available as breadth in other undergraduate degrees where approved by the home faculty.

-- While on placement students will examine the structure, culture and policy environment of the organisation and complete a report on a workplace project.
-Placements will vary depending on interest and study focus, as well as projects on offer from organisations.
+- While on placement students will examine the structure, culture and policy environment of the organisation and complete a report on a workplace project

 - Social and political research and policy reports